- Family Characteristics

 Children and Youth With Disabilities

-In 2015–16, the number of students ages 3–21 receiving special education services was 6.7 million, or 13 percent of all public school students.
+In 2017–18, the number of students ages 3–21 who received special education services under the Individuals with Disabilities Education Act (IDEA) was 7.0 million, or 14 percent of all public school students.
 Among students receiving special education services, 34 percent had specific learning disabilities.

 Characteristics of Traditional Public Schools and Public Charter Schools

-In 2015–16, some 57 percent of public charter schools were located in cities, compared to 25 percent of traditional public schools.
-A higher percentage of public charter schools than of traditional public schools had more than 50 percent Black enrollment (23 vs. 9 percent), and more than 50 percent Hispanic enrollment (25 vs. 16 percent).
-A lower percentage of public charter schools than of traditional public schools had more than 50 percent White enrollment (34 vs. 58 percent).
+In school year 2016–17, about 56 percent of public charter schools were located in cities, compared with 25 percent of traditional public schools.
+Higher percentages of public charter schools than of traditional public schools had more than 50 percent Black enrollment (23 vs. 9 percent) and more than 50 percent Hispanic enrollment (26 vs. 16 percent).
+A lower percentage of public charter schools than of traditional public schools had more than 50 percent White enrollment (33 vs. 57 percent).

 Concentration of Public School Students Eligible for Free or Reduced-Price Lunch